CodeAssociate/CA.Blocks.DataAccess/Documentation/Samples/Connection/UsingJsonConfigConnectionStringsResolver.md

 ### JsonConfigConnectionStringsResolver

-This is a implementation of IDataAccessKeyToConnectionStringResolver that uses the Microsoft.Extensions.ConfigurationConfigurationManager class.
+This is an example implementation of IDataAccessKeyToConnectionStringResolver that uses the Microsoft.Extensions.ConfigurationConfigurationManager class.
 This is common with the .NET Core frameworks and designed using the dependency injection pattern.

-Example config in appsettings.json
+Example using Json and with config in appsettings.json and a ConnectionString named exampleName

 ``` json
 {